raspberrypilearning/push-button-stop-motion/README.md

 ## Worksheet & included files

 You'll need the worksheet for the instructions and the GPIO diagram for the button setup.
-You will also need to download the video rendering Bash script and the final version of the Python code.
-Optionally, you could use a copy of the code to save typing it out.
+Optionally, you can download the final version of the code to save typing it out.

 - [The worksheet](worksheet.md)
 - [GPIO diagram](images/picamera-gpio-setup.png)